Hidden Filters of Consciousness: How Intermediate Beliefs Shape Our World

 Mahatma Gandhi

-In therapy, it is very important to recognize your intermediate beliefs and then evaluate whether they are destructive for you.
+In therapy, it’s crucial to recognize your intermediate beliefs and then decide whether they’re harmful to you.